(Photo courtesy Lateral Line Media)

 The Wild Olympics Wilderness and Wild & Scenic Rivers Act would permanently protect critical habitat, headwaters and streams for salmon, steelhead, elk & other game on Olympic National Forest.
 It would also protect and enhance access for sportsmen.

 We are often asked; "Are these areas really threatened?"
 Sadly, the answer is yes.
-The extreme 'public land transfer' & "Logging Without Laws" bills advancing in congress & the small-hydro project proposals brewing in the Cascades are grim reminders our priceless backcountry headwaters & salmon streams on Olympic National Forest are at risk.
-They are threatened by small hydro power developers, private industry and their friends in congress and the adminstration, trying to rollback safeguards on our public lands to open these sensitive spawning grounds to small hydro development, industrial clearcutting and roadbuilding once more.
+The current Administrative Forest Service safeguards for our public lands & waters are not permanent.
+They are temporary & vulnerable to change under each new President and/or the U.S. Supreme Court (SCOTUS).
+The recent extreme SCOTUS rulings gutting decades of administrative environmental safeguards, Project 2025 proposals, 'public land transfer' & "Logging Without Laws" bills in congress & the small-hydro project proposals brewing in the Cascades are grim reminders our priceless backcountry headwaters & salmon streams on Olympic National Forest are at risk.
+They are threatened by small hydro power developers, private industry and their friends in congress & the courts trying to rollback safeguards on our public lands to open these sensitive spawning grounds to small hydro development, industrial clearcutting and roadbuilding once more.
 That's bad for fish, game and sportsmen.

 UNPRECEDENTED ATTACKS ON SAFEGUARDS FOR OUR PUBLIC LANDS & WATERS